PSGE admin 08/10/2024

 Don´t miss this global event

 After the highly successful first edition, in 2022, the Plastics Summit – Global Event (PSGE) will return in 2025 with new topics, updated information, scientific knowledge, and new challenges.
-By coming together with a shared goal for a just transition we will continue “moving into action… creating a sustainable future”.
+By coming together with a shared goal for a just transition we will continue “Moving into a New Era of Responsible and Holistic Sustainability”.

 +